kmickeletto/fortisiem-clickhouse-monitor/README.md

 - Supports automatic module installation.
 - Can be run as a daemon or installed as a systemd service.
 - Configurable with various JSON output color themes.
+- Daemon mode can be run on HA Supervisors and only the leader will generate the events

 ## Requirements